mdepx/mdepx/README.md

 # Getting started

-Osfive has a Makefile-based build system.
+Mdepx has a Makefile-based build system.
 You have to construct a GNU makefile for your application.
 See [example applications](https://github.com/osfive/).

 # Contributing

 Please submit pull requests on github or send patches to br@bsdpad.com.

-Note that Osfive uses FreeBSD [style(9)](https://www.freebsd.org/cgi/man.cgi?query=style&sektion=9) guide.
+Note that Mdepx uses FreeBSD [style(9)](https://www.freebsd.org/cgi/man.cgi?query=style&sektion=9) guide.

 # License